Why Is Starbucks So Popular?

 Starbucks success according MarketWatch

-7. Starbucks and celebrities
+7. Starbucks and Celebrities

 In a Quora forum, people noticed an interesting fact: that celebrities often take pictures with coffee from Starbucks.